 A mental capacity assessment is a test to determine whether a person has the capacity to make decisions.
-These may be day-to-day decisions such as what to wear or eat, or bigger and potentially life-changing decisions such as those concerning medical treatment, where to live, or financial matters.
+These may be day-to-day decisions such as what to wear or eat or bigger and potentially life-changing decisions concerning medical treatment, where to live, or financial matters.

-There are a number of reasons that it may be appropriate to carry out a mental capacity assessment.
-Maybe the person’s behaviour or their circumstances have changed, or they may have suffered an injury, or have been diagnosed with a medical condition, that seems to have impaired their ability to make and communicate decisions.
+For several reasons, it may be appropriate to carry out a mental capacity assessment.
+For example, maybe the person’s behaviour or circumstances have changed.
+Or perhaps they have suffered an injury or have been diagnosed with a medical condition that impairs their decision-making ability.

 Mental capacity assessment example

-A typical example where a mental capacity assessment may be appropriate is where a person is suspected of having dementia.
-Triggers might be repeated unwise decisions or actions that appear irrational, out of character, and which could cause them harm.
+A typical example where a mental capacity assessment may be appropriate is when you suspect a person has dementia.
+Triggers might be unwise decisions or actions that appear irrational, out of character, and which could cause them harm.

 Mental capacity assessment